 HACA had 31 Section 8 Rental Certificates that were allocated in September 1993, and were designated for the Family Self-Sufficiency Program.
-HACA was allocated 41 mandatory FSS slots under the Quality Housing and Work Responsibility Act (QHWRA).
+HACA was allocated 41 mandatory FSS slots under the Quality Housing and Work Responsibility Act (OHWRA).
 Per the amended mandatory requirements with (QHWRA), HACA reduced the mandatory slots by one for each FSS graduate fulfilling the family's contract of participation on or after October 21, 1998, and completed the mandatory program (Phase I).
-HACA serves as many participants as it can accommodate with current staff (as determined by HACA), and maintains a maximum of 65 participants per HCV FSS Coordinator.
-FSS Coordinators serving PH and PBRA families will also include HCV families on their caseloads as needed to maintain total minimum caseload sizes of 50.
-The availability of the FSS Waitlist will be posted at the HACA Administrative Offices when the program has capacity to bring on new participants.
+HACA serves as many participants as it can accommodate with current staff (as determined by HACA), and with a maximum of 65 participants per FSS Coordinator.
+FSS Coordinators serving PH and remaining PBRA families will add HCV families on their caseloads as needed to maintain minimum caseload sizes of 50.
+The availability of the FSS Waitlist will be posted at the HACA Administrative Offices, on the HACA website, and on social media when the program has capacity to bring on new participants.
 Recruitment of new families will be ongoing to replace any available openings.
 Section VIII and XI of this plan describe outreach and selection procedures.
 HACA will evaluate its capacity to serve more FSS participants on an ongoing basis.

-VIII.
+VII.
 TIMETABLE FOR IMPLEMENTATION

-The Housing Authority of the City of Austin began its FSS program in 1994 and has continuously operated both PH FSS and HCV FSS programs since, combining the two programs after the grant was merged into one by HUD.
-New participants from PBRA properties converted under RAD will be enrolled onto the FSS program as prescribed by HUD Multifamily FSS guidelines and incorporated into the existing joint HCV and PH FSS Program.
+The Housing Authority of the City of Austin began its FSS program in 1994 and has continuously operated both PH FSS and HCV FSS programs since combining the two programs after the grant was merged into one by HUD.
+New participants from the remaining Public Housing property and from the HCV Program will be enrolled onto the FSS program on a rolling basis as determined by availability on FSS Coordinators' caseloads.
+Enrollment for the remaining Public Housing Property (Chalmers West) will cease prior to the property's conversion to PBRA.

-IX.
+VIII.
 OUTREACH EFFORTS

-HACA will conduct ongoing outreach to all Housing Authority households by way of newsletter, flyers and brochures describing the FSS Program and announcing various FSS events.
-Public Housing and PBRA Managers and Housing Choice Voucher Program's Housing Eligibility Specialists will distribute FSS brochures to residents at annual reexaminations and initial orientations.
+HACA will conduct ongoing outreach to Public Housing and HCV households by way of newsletter, flyers, and brochures describing the FSS Program and announcing various FSS events.
+Public Housing Managers and Housing Choice Voucher Program's Housing Eligibility Specialists will distribute FSS brochures to residents at annual re-examinations and initial orientations.
+When vouchers are distributed to HCV, FUP, and VASH participants, information will be given on the Family Self-Sufficiency Program.
+In addition, when the FSS Waitlist is open, FSS Coordinators will notify HCV and VASH staff so they may notify their residents of the opportunity, and directly notify FUP youth and families.
 HACA will also conduct FSS promotional activities including workshops, resident empowerment events, and other such activities.

 In order to develop the resources and support necessary for FSS participants to achieve their goals, outreach efforts to service providers will be ongoing.
 The FSS Program Coordinating Committee (PCC) will also assist with outreach efforts to local area service providers.
-Outreach will be made to all HACA families without regard to race, color, religion, sexual identity, sexual orientation, handicap, familial status, or national origin.
+Outreach will be made to all HACA families without regard to race, color, religion, sexual identity, sexual orientation, handicap, familial status, age, or national origin.

-X. SELECTION PROCEDURES - PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAM AND PROJECT BASED RENTAL ASSISTANCE
+IX.
+SELECTION PROCEDURES - PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAM